What are the DVD Advantages and Disadvantages

 Though many of us today rely on various streaming services instead of physical media, and yes, the streaming revenues have surpassed DVD sales for years, DVD still plays an important role.
 For example, the Star Wars: The Rise of Skywalker DVD movie gains 1.9 million dollars a week.
 Those DVD rental kiosks at the 7-Eleven are still popular.
 Why are DVDs still around?
 Let's start with the DVD advantages and disadvantages.

 - DVDs are cheap: Considering the massive DVD popularity for years, you can easily get low-priced DVDs from every store.
-Compared to other storage options like USB and Cloud services, DVDs are cheap for its capacity size.
+Compared to other storage options like USB and Cloud services, optical storages are cheap for its capacity size.

 - Long DVD durability: How long can a DVD last?
 If stored properly, the DVD discs have a life expectancy of 20 to 200 years.